 b.
 Using Black peppers.

-Black peppers are natural way of eliminating spider infestation in your home.
+Black peppers are a natural way of eliminating spider infestation in your home.
 It is a perfect solution when you need to repel spiders in your place than kill.
 You will need to grind several black peppers into fine pieces and sprinkle to spider hideouts.

 You can also boil (3 to 4 cups of water) the black peppers and then strain the water before spraying in spider-infested areas.
 Black pepper is also able to repel other insects such as spider mites and ants.
-Keep of kids while spraying your house/place – the spicy peppered liquid cause itching and burning sensation.
+Keep of kids while spraying your house/place – the spicy peppered liquid causes itching and burning sensation.

 c.
 Use of Diatomaceous Earth.